vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   another such item if I have not hit my hours.
 If I'm still falling short, I may need to pick more smaller tasks.

+In order to reduce decision paralysis later on, and to make the time I do spend more efficient, what I can do on Monday is to make sure I have a longer-term, complex project teed up and have a set of bullet points of the things I hope to execute in that project.
+Then I can set a Slack reminder for Thursday (or Friday if Thursday is a holiday) to revisit that list.
+The list can be in the Slack message, or elsewhere but linked from it.
+As I proceed through the week, if I have further ideas, I should simply edit the list rather than be tempted to start executing.
+If I end up meeting my minimum hours through time-sensitive stuff, I can reuse the reminder for the next week if it makes sense (though I might switch priorities to another complex project).

 ## Target time distribution between personal projects, personal finances, personal chores, etc.

 ### General plan going forward (starting the weeek of 2026-01-12)